flaugabriel/plans_project/README.md

 This project is used for the evaluation of my hard skills in programming.
 ## My plan api
 * The API
+ Can provide the endpoint for check Retains
 ### Development environment
 #### Commands
 Build the container step 1
+In / raiz folder run
 ```bash
 docker-compose build
 ```